QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 ## Page Layout Components

 Every page must use one of the preset page layout components found in `src/components`.
-By default, a page should use the `DefaultLayout` component
+By default, a page should use the `DefaultLayout` component.

 ```typescript
 import { DefaultLayout } from '../components/DefaultLayout';